partiallyordered/mojaloop-cli/README.md

 maintainability, development velocity, and tooling.

 ### TODO
+- Easy access to voodoo-doll logs. `mojaloop-cli voodoo logs`.
+Similarly other services!
+- --curl to print requests as curl, as they are made.
+- Increase discoverability; for example `mojaloop-cli participant --help` doesn't tell us that we can process funds-in.
+How can we improve this?
+A command that prints the full tree of subcommands perhaps?
+- Dry run?
 - A command for quick setup with a range of currencies and participants.
 I.e. to setup MMK, SEK, XOF with two fsps named payer and payee:
     ```
     ml quick-start -c MMK -c SEK -c XOF -p payer -p payee
     ```
+    Note: set up settlement model
 - rename: mojo?
 - automatic pagination of long results
 - A mode that displays all HTTP requests that are exchanged with the switch (and whatever else) as